ljbade/mapnik-packaging/windows/building_mapnik_dependencies.md

 ## Environment

-We'll be using combination of "Visual Studio 2012 Command Prompt" and  GNU tools.
+We'll be using combination of "Visual Studio 2012 Command Prompt" with latest MSVC++ compiler  and  GNU tools.
 Please, ensure PATH is setup correctly and GNU tools can be accessed from VC++ command prompt.
-The order in %PATH% variable is important (Git / GnuWin32 )
+The order in %PATH% variable is important.

 	set PATH=%PATH%;c:\msysgit\msysgit\bin;c:\GnuWin32\bin
 	set ROOTDIR=c:\mapnik_build